apache/druid/docs/multi-stage-query/reference.md

 - You can export to Amazon S3 or local storage.
 - The destination provided should contain no other files or directories.

-When you export data, use the `rowsPerPage` context parameter to control how many rows get exported.
+When you export data, use the `rowsPerPage` context parameter to control the maximum size of exported files.
 The default is 100,000.
+If the result has more rows than this parameter, Druid will split the output into more files.

 ```sql
 INSERT INTO